sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(hasProducts).toBe(true) -->

 First, the `Array.isArray()` method returns `false` for any _falsy_ value, so there’s no need to check this separately.
-Second, in most cases, we can use the _optional chaining operator_ instead of the explicit array check.
+Second, in most cases, we can use the _optional chaining operator_ instead of an explicit array check.

 I> A _falsy value_ is a value that is considered `false` during type conversion to a boolean, and includes `false`, `null`, `undefined`, `0`, `''`, and [a few others](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).